SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_multichannel/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

-1. Adjust the number of channel as 4 in ADC Peripheral Common Configuration UC.
-2. Compile and run the application.
+1. Compile and run the application.
-3. When the application runs, it starts ADC conversion.
+2. When the application runs, it starts ADC conversion.
-4. After completion of conversion ADC input, it will print all the captured samples data in console by connecting vcom.
+3. After completion of conversion ADC input, it will print all the captured samples data in console by connecting vcom.

    - **Channel 0 pin connections**
      - When configured Single ended mode connect the positive analog input to ULP_GPIO_1 and GND to ULP_GPIO_7